 * herbs used - lemon thyme, lovage and parsley, all from my own garden.

-* it serves 4 people if served on its own but it will serve 6 with some meat on the side depending on the pumpkin/squash size.
-This was a larger one.
+* it serves 4 people if served on its own but it will serve 6 with some meat as a side depending on the pumpkin/squash size.
+This was a rather larger one.

 Three grains, mushrooms with fresh herbs and onion squash bateau

 - 400 g mushrooms divided into half

 - 100 g brown rice organic I used brown short-grain rice (organic)

 - 150 g quinoa I used red and black mixed